mrmorkeberg/Memgame/Readme.md

 [Back to Table of content](#table-of-content)

+# Development

+- In the development of the game, I deliberately left out: "display: none" in line 24 in index.html, so that I could see the color panels and work with it in the css.
+Later I put in:  "display: none;" so that the game first will appear when the Start Game button is pressed.

 # Issues found during site development

 - First bug I found was that the round color panels didn't match up.
 [View](assets/images/bugs/bug-with-color-ring.png)